projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 - **Keep small footprint.** Implementing dynamic parsing introduces hundreds or thousands of lines of code.
-Avoiding dynamic parsing helps keep the hypervisor's Lines of Code (LOC) in a desirable range (around 30K).
+Avoiding dynamic parsing helps keep the hypervisor's Lines of Code (LOC) in a desirable range (less than 40K).

 - **Improve boot up time.** Dynamic parsing at runtime increases the boot up time.
 Using a build-time configuration and not dynamic parsing